 Black Bear opportunity: Reduce hysteresis, improve flex fatigue and increase mechanical performance

-A tire sidewall is designed to resist the attempts of vehicle drivers to destroy their tires by inadvertently driving into road curbs or by neglecting to ensure that their tires are inflated to the prescribed pressures!
+A tyre sidewall is designed to resist the attempts of vehicle drivers to destroy their tyres by inadvertently driving into road curbs or by neglecting to ensure that their tyres are inflated to the prescribed pressures!
 Important characteristics of sidewall recipes are abrasion/wear resistance as well as resistance to chip/chunking (low-frequency forms of abrasion).
-As kinetic energy is lost to heat dissipation on every revolution that a tire makes due to cyclic flexing, it is also important that the compound exhibits an optimal balance between mechanical performance, hysteresis and flex fatigue.
+As kinetic energy is lost to heat dissipation on every revolution that a tyre makes due to cyclic flexing, it is also important that the compound exhibits an optimal balance between mechanical performance, hysteresis and flex fatigue.
 It is well known that flex-fatigue is negatively influenced by the presence of grit (oversize particles) that is often present in (un-milled) furnace carbon black grades.
 As Black Bear mills all of its products to very fine particle size distributions (e.g. BBC T30(S) milled to D99 < 3μ; D50 < 600nm), there are no oversized particles present – so it’s completely grit free.

 >> Fabric, steel cord, plies, belts and bead insulation